Having taken a ride on the Barcelona City Tour Open Top Bus, I found that it was a convenient and easy way to see the city.

 Directly outside the entrance of the World Trade Centre, on Moll de Barcelona, on the side where traffic leaves the centre.

-The 'Barcelona Tours' stop in front of the Tourist Information booth near the monument to Christopher Columbus.
-This is also good point for Cruise Liner customers to catch the tour bus.
+The 'Barcelona City Tour' stop in front of the Tourist Information booth near the monument to Christopher Columbus.
+This is also good point for cruise liner customers to catch the tour bus.

 To the left hand side of the Maremagnum, in front of Posit Restaurant (Reial Club Maritim), next to a small roundabout.